ArjunDandagi/devopsnotes/docs/kafka.md

 11. produces can recover from error
 12. consumer-group is the group of consumer consuming a topic , they will have offset committed to a topic named "__consumer_offesets"
 13. when you produce a record ( message) with a key ,kafka always ensure that same key is put in the same parition  ( example , using a truckID as key )
+14. consumers have the ability to spread the partition and reassign themeselves as and when more consumer of the "SAME GROUP" join and leave

 ## Topics